-- a Fuel valve "OFF" position

-- b Fuel tank vent

-- 3. Remove the outboard and hold it upright until the water is drained out.
-Keep the outboard in an upright position when carrying.
+- a Fuel line connector - b Protective cap - Remove the outboard and hold it upright until the water is drained out.
+Keep the outboard in an upright position when carrying. - Carry, transport, or store the outboard only in the upright position or tiller handle down position.
+These positions will prevent oil from draining out of the crankcase.